-He has been a resident of Columbia for more than twenty years.
-Here he was engaged as the representative of several gin manufacturing concerns and subsequently as an appraiser of lands for the British-American Mortgage company, being at the same time engaged in the sale of farm lands.
+He has heen a resident of Columbia for more than twenty years.

+Here he was engaged as the representative of several gin manufacturisms of several gin manufacturisms. sentative of several gin manufac-turing concerns and subsequently as an appraiser of lands for the British-American Mortgage company, being at the same time engaged in the sale of farm lands.